mlox/mlox/mlox/mlox_readme.txt

 [NOTE] warnings print information that may be of use to you.
 They may tell you that a particular plugin is known to have evil GMSTs, or whether or not it is a good idea to include it in "Merged Objects.esp" if you have that.
 They are like annotations for all your plugins.
-You can always turn off the printing of NOTEs with the (-q) command line option if you don't want to see them.
+In command-line mode, you can always turn off the printing of NOTEs with the (-q) command line option if you don't want to see them.

 ------------------------------------------------------------
 o Testing